-On October 4, 2022, the Corporation issued the 5.165% Fixed Rate Notes and the 5.084% Fixed Rate Notes by way of private placement in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The 5.165% Fixed Rate Notes were issued at par for aggregate gross proceeds of \$450.0 million and bear interest at a fixed rate of 5.165% per annum, payable in semi-annual instalments, on April 26 and October 26 of each year until maturity on April 26, 2030.
-The 5.084% Fixed Rate Notes were issued at par for aggregate gross proceeds of \$250.0 million and bear interest at a fixed rate of 5.084% per annum, payable in semi-annual instalments, on April 27 and October 27 of each year, until maturity on October 27, 2025.
+On September 26, 2023, the Corporation issued the 5.533% Fixed Rate Notes by way of private placement in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The 5.533% Fixed Rate Notes were issued at par for aggregate gross proceeds of \$500.0 million and bear interest at a fixed rate of 5.533% per annum, payable in semi-annual instalments, on March 26 and September 26 of each year until maturity on September 26, 2028.
+The 5.533% Fixed Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS Limited.